RasJazz/CS250/README.md

 The deliverable is a single electronic document that contains your software requirement specification.
 Use the following template CS250-SRS Template to submit your document.
 Fill out the first few pages including Functional and non-functional requirements.
 This document will be used as bases for subsequent assignments (to complete sections of design, testing, ..etc.).

 You're also required to submit THREE Use cases.
-Please, follow the example in the lecture notes covered in class lecture-use-cases.pdf

 ### [Software Design Specification](https://github.com/RasJazz/CS250/blob/02ba6fc4187e4b8ecdc70ad0cb21218f8444e579/Test_Plan_Docs/SDS.pdf)